Jyothi181/Logic-Gates-using-LTspice/README.md

 - Results

 # Introduction
 **Logic Gate:** A logic gate is a device that performs logical operations on one or more binary inputs and produces a single binary output.
 The primary way of building logic gates uses diodes or transistors acting as electronic switches.
 Today, most logic gates are made from MOSFETs (metal–oxide–semiconductor field-effect transistors).
 Logic circuits include such devices as multiplexers, registers, arithmetic logic units (ALUs), computer memory and microprocessors which may contain more than 100 million logic gates.

+**Logic Gates** - Basic Gates and Universal Gates

-Basic gates, also known as elementary or fundamental gates, include the AND, OR and NOT gates.
+**Basic Gates:** Basic gates, also known as elementary or fundamental gates, include the AND, OR and NOT gates.
 These gates operates on binary signals (0s and 1s) and provide the basis for all digit computations.
 Other gates such as XOR, XNOR, NAND and NOR can be derived from basic gates.

+**Universal Gates:** A universal gate is a digital logic gate that can be used to implement any Boolean function without requiring other gates.
+NAND and NOR Gates are universal gates.

 **CMOS:** Complementary metal–oxide–semiconductor (CMOS) is a type of MOSFET that uses complementary and symmetrical pairs of p-type and n-type MOSFETs for logic functions.
 Input is applied at the common gate of PMOS and NMOS transistors.Output is taken from the PMOS and NMOS drain.
 CMOS technology is used for constructing integrated circuit (IC) chips, including microprocessors, microcontrollers, memory chips and other digital logic circuits.
 Two important characteristics of CMOS devices are high noise immunity and low static power consumption.